Narasimha9271/commclassroomOP/README.md

-# Community Classroom is OP
+# Community Classroom is Excellent

-- Kunal Kushwaha says that this community is amazing.
+- Narasimha Palla says that this community is amazing.
-- More power to kunal. love the work which your are doing for the community.
+- More power to Narasimha. love the work which your are doing for the community.
-- Anirudh Sharma finds the Community Classroom initiative really great!
+- Many other students finds the Community Classroom initiative really great!